MG-Choi/RouteAirPollEstimator/.ipynb_checkpoints/README-checkpoint.md

 S_i = \text{Segment}(O, D, t_{\text{start}} + i \cdot x)
 $$

 where

 <i>O</i> is Origin (= bicycle rental place)
 <i>D</i> is Destination

-###### 여기서는 1) bicycle자체의 OD정보 및 path line을 가지고 있는 polyline gdf파일과 2) rental location의 Origin과 Destination 포인트 정보를 가지고 있는 gdf 파일이 필요하다.
-1)의 경우 rae패키지에서 'bicy_OD_4_16_7_9'의 variable로 제공하며, 2)는 bicy_rental_loc의 variable이다. 이 과정에서는 user가 x minute (코드에서는 minuteInterval)을 넣어주면 각 route를 x minute을 단위로 하여 split한다.
+###### Here, two GeoDataFrame (gdf) files are needed: 1) a polyline gdf with the bicycle's own OD (origin-destination) information and path line, and 2) a gdf file with the Origin and Destination point information for rental locations.
+The former is provided as the variable 'bicy_OD_4_16_7_9' in the rae package, and the latter as the variable 'bicy_rental_loc'.
+During this process, when the user inputs x minutes (referred to as minuteInterval in the code), each route is split into x minute intervals.

 ``` python
 bicy_OD_5min = rae.process_gdf(ODdata = rae.bicy_OD_4_16_7_9, OD_Oid = 'o_cd', OTime = 'o_time', DTime = 'd_time',
                            bicyLocPoints = rae.bicy_rental_loc, Loc_id = 'sta_id', minuteInterval = 5)

 ```
-    ODdata : Bicycle Origin-Destination table that consists of Origin and Destinaton columns.
+    # ODdata : Bicycle Origin-Destination table that consists of Origin and Destinaton columns.
 Don't have to be shp, but need key columns of ID that matches with rental location ID
-    OD_Oid : A column of starting location ID.
+    # OD_Oid : A column of starting location ID.
 It should match with rental location ID.
-    OTime : A column of O Time.
+    # OTime : A column of O Time.
 Format of this should be '%Y-%m-%d %H:%M:%S' (e.g., 2023-04-16 08:13:02)
-    DTime : A column of D Time.
+    # DTime : A column of D Time.
 Format of this should be '%Y-%m-%d %H:%M:%S' (e.g., 2023-04-16 08:13:02)
-    bicyLocPoints : A table of bicycle rental location point data.
+    # bicyLocPoints : A table of bicycle rental location point data.
 It should be the point shp file that has 'geometry' column.
-    Loc_id : A key column of rental location point ID which matches with OD_Oid minuteInterval : time interval of the result point-route data.
+    # Loc_id : A key column of rental location point ID which matches with OD_Oid
+    # minuteInterval : time interval of the result point-route data.
 Need to be the same value of 'minuteInterval' parameter in minuteIntervals_surface function.
 ```
 bicy_OD_5min[12:17]
 ```
 <div align="center">